 Tuesday, December 23, 2025

-Who Was…? biography series for middle grade charms with the story of Charles Schulz – the cartoonist who created the beloved Peanuts gang.
+Who Was Charles Schulz? – the cartoonist who created the beloved Peanuts gang.

 Charles Schulz (1922-2000) was born in Minneapolis, Minnesota, and was nicknamed Sparky from childhood.